Skip to main content

 Folder naming and organization are based on the modified date provided by the client during upload.
 Subfolders are created using that modified date regardless of the File last modified date semantics setting.

-For example, a folder is configured to organize files by modified date using the subfolder name template %Y-%m-%d.
-An invoice file last modified on July 7, 2025 on the source system and uploaded to that folder on Files.com on February 1, 2026 results in a 2025-07-07 subfolder being created, with the file placed there because the modified date provided by the client during upload is July 7, 2025.
+For example, consider a folder configured to organize files by modified date using the subfolder name template %Y-%m-%d.
+An invoice file last modified on July 7, 2025 on the source system and uploaded to Files.com on February 1, 2026 ends up in a 2025-07-07 subfolder, because the modified date provided by the client during upload is July 7, 2025.

 Organize Files by Regular Expression

-You can use regular expressions to organize files into subdirectories based on specific patterns in file names.
-The regular expression field accepts a pattern that determines how subfolders are automatically created, including grouping files by values like year, month, or date extracted from the file name.
+Regular expressions organize files into subfolders based on patterns in their names.
+The regular expression field accepts a pattern that determines how subfolders are created, including grouping files by values like year, month, or date extracted from the filename.